Flavorful Tomato and Herb Fritters

 Nail Your Frying Method: Warm olive oil until it's rippling but not smoking hot.
 Spoon in your mix, leaving space between each fritter.
 Push down a little for even cooking.
 Look for golden edges before you flip them.
 Put them on paper towels while they're still hot.

-Easy Greek Tomato Fritters (Tomatokeftedes) Save it
+Easy Greek Tomato Fritters (Tomatokeftedes)

 Easy Greek Tomato Fritters (Tomatokeftedes) | iamcooker.com